Academy Sports and Outdoors Logo

 Anti-Reverse Switch

-Anti-reverse levers prevent the reel from moving backward.
-This is a helpful feature, especially in bass fishing, when a fish fights and pulls out the line.
-When the anti-reverse switch is disengaged, you can reel in reverse (rather than depending on the drag system for line tension).
+Anti-reverse levers are a helpful feature, especially in bass fishing!
+When a fish fights and pulls out the line these levers disengage.
+You'll be able to reel in reverse (rather than depending on the drag system for line tension).

 Spinning vs Baitcaster Reels

-• Spinning reels are mounted below a fishing rod handle and are good all-around reels that are generally easiest for beginners to use.
-Baitcast reels are typically used by anglers who require heavier lures and lines for bigger game fishing.
-In contrast to spinning reels, baitcast reels also feature more parts to allow for greater sensitivity and adjustment when casting.
+• In contrast to spinning reels, baitcast reels also feature more parts to allow for greater sensitivity and adjustment when casting.

 Person fishing with a baitcast reel